goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - We are going to have a `StreamCreate`, `StreamEdit` and `StreamForm`.
 - The vast majority of showing text inputs, handling changes, wiring up to redux form, all that kind of stuff is all going to be done inside of new `StreamForm` component.
 - So all the logic that hooks up to redux form, all the logic that renders text inputs, all the logic that submits the form and handles the mission appropriately, we are going to place inside of `StreamForm` component.
-- We are going to refactore `StreamCreate`, `StreamEdit` components and they are going to show internally the `StreamForm` component.
+- We are going to refactor `StreamCreate`, `StreamEdit` components and they are going to show internally the `StreamForm` component.
 - We need to make sure that `StreamCreate` component passes down `onSubmit` callback to `StreamForm`.
 - In addition, StreamEdit component passes down `onSubmit` callback and `initialValues`.
 - Create StreamForm.js inside of src folder.